YCSU/traffic_light_detection/README.md

-# traffic_light_detection
+# traffic light detection
-a classifier for udacity capstone project
+This is for udacity capstone project.
+A traffic light detector using [squeezeNet](https://arxiv.org/abs/1602.07360).